isabella232/security-updates.it-it/security-updates/WindowsUpdateServices/terminologyforupdatestatus-21743112.md

 </thead>
 <tbody>
 <tr class="odd">
-<td style="border:1px solid black;"><p>Installed</p></td>
+<td style="border:1px solid black;">Installed</td>
-<td style="border:1px solid black;"><p>The update is installed on the computer.</p></td>
+<td style="border:1px solid black;">The update is installed on the computer.</td>
 </tr>
 <tr class="even">
-<td style="border:1px solid black;"><p>Needed</p></td>
+<td style="border:1px solid black;">Needed</td>
-<td style="border:1px solid black;"><p>When referring to the status of one computer, Needed means the update is compatible with (and should be installed on) the computer.
+<td style="border:1px solid black;">When referring to the status of one computer, Needed means the update is compatible with (and should be installed on) the computer.
 When referring to status for a computer group, the <strong>Needed</strong> column displays the number of computers in the group to which the update is applicable.
 A positive Needed result means that the update was determined to be applicable, but has not been installed the last time client computers contacted the WSUS server,.
-Any of the following could be true when the status for an update is Needed:</p>
+Any of the following could be true when the status for an update is Needed:
 <ul>
 <li>You have approved the update for installation, but the client computers have not yet contacted the WSUS server since you made this change.<br />
 <br />